karlatallah21/5-Axis-Camera-Position-Control/Adjustments.md

 ## Controls

 ### Speed
 Speed was the primary limiting factor in the project, so my focus was mainly on that.
 Changing the microstepping mode enabled higher speeds to be achieved.
 Caution should be exercised while testing the motor's max speed to avoid frying it.
+Through trial and error, the max speed was found to be

 ## Circuitry